We're All in the Lab Now

 In this new reality, the speed of exploration is a survival metric rather than a luxury.

-In the Corporate “Factory”: You plan for the average.
+To survive this, we have to move from a “Measure Twice, Cut Once” philosophy to an OODA loop + rapid experimentation model. * In the Corporate “Factory”: You plan for the average.
 You know what works, so planning a repeatable process is straightforward.
-Your roadmap is very predictable.
+And, you know what customers want, you just talked to them.

 The lab is the correct organizational structure flexible enough to contour to a frontier that is unpredictable.